Debbie Mayfield

-Debbie Mayfield (born December 2, 1956) is an American politician serving as a Republican member of the Florida Senate who has represented the 17th district, which includes Indian River and southern Brevard Counties, since 2016.
-She previously served four terms in the Florida House of Representatives, representing parts of the Treasure Coast from 2008 to 2016.
-She has been majority leader since 2020.
+Deborah Janell Mayfield (born December 2, 1956) is an American politician serving since 2025 as a Republican member of the Florida Senate.
+She previously served in the Florida House of Representatives from 2024 to 2025 and from 2008 to 2016.
+She served in the Florida Senate from 2016 to 2024 and was the Senate Majority Leader from 2020 to 2022.

 Early life and career

-Mayfield, born Deborah Minton, grew up in Pensacola and attended Pensacola High School.
+Mayfield was born and raised in Pensacola, Florida, where she attended Pensacola High School.

 She moved to Vero Beach in 1989, and began working for Barnett Bank, eventually rising up to Senior Vice-President of Residential Lending.
-Mayfield eventually left the bank to start the Mayfield Group, a mortgage brokerage firm that she owned and operated.
-Prior to running for the state legislature, she served as a member of the Indian River County school board.
-She married Stan Mayfield.
+Mayfield later left the bank to start the Mayfield Group, a mortgage brokerage firm that she owned and operated.

-She no longer lives in Vero Beach.
-Mayfield now lives in Melbourne.

 Florida House of Representatives

 When incumbent State Representative Stan Mayfield, her husband, was unable to seek re-election in 2008 due to term limits, she ran to succeed him in the 80th District, which ran along the Treasure Coast, including northern St. Lucie County, eastern Indian River County, and southeastern Brevard County.
 She won the Republican primary unopposed, and advanced to the general election, where she faced Neal Abarbanell, the Democratic nominee.
 During the course of the campaign, Mayfield's husband, who was running for Indian River County Tax Collector, died of cancer.
 Despite this, Mayfield ended up defeating Abarbanell by a wide margin of victory, winning 64% of the vote.

 In 2010, she was challenged in the Republican primary by Art Argenio and Bradley Ward, who hammered Mayfield for being insufficiently conservative, despite the fact that she voted "consistently with the GOP majority."
 Mayfield ended defeating both of them handily, winning 52% of the vote to Argenio's 34% and Ward's 15%, and in the general election, she only faced write-in opposition, winning easily.

 In 2012, when state legislative districts were redrawn, Mayfield was moved into the 54th District, which included much of the territory that she had previously represented in the 80th District.
 She won both the primary and general election entirely unopposed.

+In 2024, Mayfield defeated former Florida congressman Dave Weldon in the Republican primary for the Florida House's 32nd district.
+She went on to defeat Democrat Juan Hinojosa in the general election, succeeding Thad Altman.
+She was ceremonially sworn into office on November 19, 2024.

+Upon the announcement of the resignation of Randy Fine from the Florida Senate in November 2024, Mayfield announced her candidacy for her old senate seat in the 2025 Florida Senate special election.
+Due to Florida's resign-to-run law, after announcing her candidacy for the Florida Senate, Mayfield submitted her resignation from the Florida House of Representatives, effective June 10, 2025.
+She was succeeded by fellow Republican Brian Hodgers.